Skip to main content

 The Office of the Dean of Students staff is continuing to elevate their knowledge and skills to support basic needs case management.
 April Lopez completed a 12-week Basic Needs Student Coalition Momentum Institute credential program and Grace Maxon-Clarke, Associate Dean of Students, participated in NABITA’s 5th Annual Case Management Summit.

-4 - The Office of the Dean of Students expanded both the options for and access to sexual and reproductive health products.
-To reflect the expanded products the vending machines were renamed to “Health Hubs.”
+4. The Office of the Dean of Students expanded both the options for and access to sexual and reproductive health products.
+To reflect the expanded products, the vending machines were renamed “Health Hubs.”

-In addition to the vending machine located in the 24-hour room in Penfield, a new second vending machine was installed in the Laker Lounge in Marano Campus Center.
-The Office of the Dean of Students partnered with leadership in the Division of Student Affairs, Health Services, Auxiliary Services, and American Food and Vending to add this additional vending machine which will be ready for use in August 2025 and will include Plan B and menstrual cups for purchase at low cost ($10 each).
+In addition to the vending machine located in the 24-hour room in Penfield Library, a second vending machine was installed in the Laker Lounge in Marano Campus Center.
+The Office of the Dean of Students partnered with leadership in the Division of Student Affairs, Health Services, Auxiliary Services, and American Food and Vending to add this additional vending machine, which will be ready for use in August 2025 and will include Plan B and menstrual cups for purchase at low cost ($10 each).

-5 - This year marked a significant expansion in harm reduction efforts across campus.
-Fentanyl testing strips and drug deactivation bags were made available through the Health Hub Vending Machine.
+5. This year marked a significant expansion in harm reduction efforts across campus.
+Fentanyl testing strips and drug deactivation bags were made available through the Health Hub vending machine.
 Harm reduction containers stocked with fentanyl and xylazine testing strips were placed in six residence halls, Health Services, the Office of the Dean of Students, and Counseling Services for wider access.
-A trainer was certified at the Syracuse campus to deliver Naloxone training and distribute testing supplies.
-Comprehensive harm reduction kits containing naloxone, wound care items, testing strips, and hygiene products were distributed through SHOP and the Dean of Students Office.
+A trainer was certified at the Syracuse campus to deliver naloxone training and distribute testing supplies.
+Comprehensive harm reduction kits containing naloxone, wound care items, testing strips, and hygiene products were distributed through SHOP and the Office of the Dean of Students.
 In total, 515 fentanyl testing strips, 369 xylazine testing strips, 157 naloxone kits, 54 harm reduction kits, and 70 drug deactivation bags were provided to the campus community.
-Over 150 students and employees completed Naloxone training and a staff member was trained to oversee Naloxone training at the Syracuse campus as part of our ongoing harm reduction efforts and opioid education.
+Over 150 students and employees completed naloxone training and a staff member was trained to oversee naloxone training at the Syracuse campus as part of ongoing harm reduction efforts and opioid education.

-7 - The Office of the Dean of Students partnered with the Office of Institutional Research and Assessment to conduct equity research of programs including the Student Emergency Fund, Laptop Loaner Program and SHOP to ensure programs are serving students in an equitable manner.
-The equity research found that these programs were successful at supporting our most marginalized students.
+7. The Office of the Dean of Students partnered with the Office of Institutional Research and Assessment to conduct equity research of programs including the Student Emergency Fund, Laptop Loaner Program and SHOP to ensure programs are serving students in an equitable manner.
+The equity research found that these programs were successful at supporting the most marginalized students.

-The research indicated that the Student Emergency Fund participants were statistically more likely to be URM, female, disabled, international, continuing/returning, or in CSTEP compared to the UG population.
-Emergency Fund participants were statistically less likely to be first year students.
+The research indicated that the Student Emergency Fund participants were statistically more likely to be URM, female, disabled, international, continuing/returning, or in CSTEP compared to the undergraduate population.
+Emergency Fund participants were statistically less likely to be first-year students.
 It also found that the Laptop Loaner Program served significantly more transfer students and international students.
 Additionally, it showed that SHOP usage patterns indicate significantly more use by URM, females, international students, ACE participants, CSTEP participants, and students living on campus.
 Athletes used SHOP significantly less than non-athletes.
-Two cohorts that were identified for future outreach about resources include off campus students and athletes.
+Two cohorts that were identified for future outreach about resources include off-campus students and athletes.

-9 - The Office of Student Conduct established a Hazing Prevention and Education committee to coordinate hazing prevention and education efforts across the Division of Student Affairs units overseeing student groups to ensure a consistent, unified message.
+9. The Office of Student Conduct established a Hazing Prevention and Education Committee to coordinate hazing prevention and education efforts across the Division of Student Affairs units overseeing student groups, to ensure a consistent, unified message.
 The committee planned and executed a weeklong series of outreach events around hazing education and prevention.
-This included collaborating with Auxiliary Services who donated 15 dozen donuts (total of 180) for “Lakers Donut Haze” and with Campus Recreation in creating purple t-shirts for our “Wear Purple Day” photo which had 43 participants.
+This included collaborating with Auxiliary Services, who donated 15 dozen donuts (total of 180) for “Lakers Donut Haze,” and with Campus Recreation in creating purple t-shirts for the “Wear Purple Day” photo, which had 43 participants.
 Anti-hazing stickers were distributed to the campus community to showcase support and advocacy against hazing.

-In collaboration with Student Engagement and Leadership and Campus Recreation, the Office of Student Conduct hosted a guest speaker Lianne Kowaik for 235 staff, student athletes and fraternity and sorority members.
+In collaboration with Student Engagement and Leadership and Campus Recreation, the Office of Student Conduct hosted guest speaker Lianne Kowaik for 235 staff, student-athletes and fraternity and sorority members.
 Attendees learned of Lianne’s son Harrison’s experience pledging a fraternity and succumbing to his injuries from hazing.

 In collaboration with Student Engagement and Leadership, the Office of Student Conduct trained a total of 170 new fraternity and sorority members and 315 club officers on hazing prevention for the 2024-2025 academic year.
 In collaboration with Intercollegiate Athletics, the Office of Student Conduct conducted hazing compliance meetings with all 490 athletes.